torivara/public/terraform/azapi_firewall_policy_rcg_module/README.md

 Module for working around the current limitation of AzureRM Rule Collection Groups Application Rule Collection not being able to use Mssql port type.
 If you are doing something that is supported, use the regular Terraform code.

+This module will create a single Rule Collection Group with a single application type rule collection containing the rules you specify.

 ## Usage

 ```terraform